Establishing Connection

 Levy Payments: Employers must pay a monthly foreign worker levy based on sector and worker nationality.

-Termination and Cancellation: If the worker leaves or is terminated, the Work Permit must be canceled with MOM within 7 days.
+Termination: If the worker leaves or is terminated, the Work Permit must be canceled with MOM within 7 days.